|

 1-5 to the only team below them in the League, even

-that it was all part of the plan anyway.
-He spoke of
+it was all part of the plan anyway.
+He spoke of realising

-he felt left out in some way.
-This was partly the fault
+out in some way.
+This was partly the fault of the English

-of the English football culture which is extremely
+football culture which is extremely hostile to outsiders

-hostile to outsiders but also partly Terry�s own doing.
+but also partly Terry�s own doing.
+After matches when

 Terry�s appointment of Ian Atkins